There’s only one reason why I continue to hold the majority of my portfolio in US stocks: the reporting and transparency requirements by the SEC rock.

 Average Age of Inventory = Average of Inventory / Revenue

-Average age of inventory is just the inverse of Inventory Turnover.
+The average age of inventory is just the inverse of Inventory Turnover.

 I’ve separated the two because it is easier to visualize the inventory age in days.
 Let’s say that the inventory turnover for Safeway is 10.
 But it just makes it easier to visualize the inventory when it is described as 36.5 days instead of a turnover ratio of 10.